FabianDacic/Recipe-Application/README.md

-# ReadMe file by Fabian for the recipe app
+# Recipe Application by Fabian Dacic

 ## What is working?
 The base functionalities regarding adding, deleting, updating and viewing the recipes and ingredients although primitive